 For domains used only for email services or for subdomains, you have the option of managing your own DNS settings at your own DNS provider.

 We fully support the addition of DKIM records to your DNS.
-DKIM is a way to messages can be digitally signed so that recipients can determine if mesages have been sent by authorized machines or not.
+DKIM is a way to messages can be digitally signed so that recipients can determine if messages have been sent by authorized machines or not.
 This stops forged spam and email.
 It is similar to but different from SPF.
 DKIM Generator.

 We fully support the addition of SPF records to your DNS.
 SPF is a way to specify in DNS exactly which servers are allowed to send email for a domain; email recipients can use this information to determine if an email message is forged and thus Spam.
-You can read more about SPF here.

 No static IP address?
 With dynamic DNS services you can map your domain names or subdomain names to servers connected via DSL, cable modem, or any other service that does not provide you with a static IP address.